 A game is a series of interesting choices – Sid Meier, creator of Civilization

-Despite innovations, there’s still a long way to go to balance representation across different platforms.
-Robert Yang’s Rinse and Repeat, a gay shower simulator that explores consent and sexuality, like Phone Story, was banned from a major platform because of its content.
+Despite some innovation, there’s still a long way to go to balance representation across different platforms.
+Robert Yang’s Rinse and Repeat, a gay shower simulator which explores consent and sexuality, like Phone Story, was banned from a major platform because of its explicit content.
 In their 2010 App Store Review Guidelines, Apple issued the following statement, which is incorporated into the display: ‘We view Apps as different than books or songs, which we do not curate.
 If you want to criticise a religion, write a book.
 If you want to describe sex, write a book or ... create a medical app.
 It can get complicated, but we have decided to not allow certain kind of content in the App Store.’